Ensembles

 Monday 4:00-6:00 PM (sectionals)

-Rehearsals are held in the Gordon Center Sandbox Studio.
+Rehearsals are held in the Gordon Center Studio 1.

 The Colby College Collegium is a select vocal chamber ensemble devoted to the performance of repertoire in all genres.
 The ensemble is made up of 24 mixed voices with 6 on a part.
 Collegium serves as choral ambassadors for Colby College through off-campus performances, frequent collaborations, and recording projects.

-Auditions for membership takes place at the beginning of each academic year or by appointment.
+Auditions for membership takes place at the beginning of each academic semester or by appointment.

 Anyone interested in Collegium must audition, including prior participants.
 Sight reading and interview will take place at the audition.